brano-holy/arch-linux-usb-creator/README.md

 Download
 --------
-You can download `archlinux-usb-creator` from GitHub using the following `git clone` command:
+You can download `archlinux-usb-creator` from &#f092; using the following `git clone` command:
 ```bash
 $ git clone https://github.com/branoholy/archlinux-usb-creator.git